authup/authup/docs/src/packages/server-core/configuration.md

 :::

 All options inherit **default** values, so it is not mandatory to pass any option at all.
+To get an insight of a full list of options, which can be passed to the method, check out the [API Reference](api-reference-config.md#config).

 ```typescript
 import { setConfig } from '@authelion/server-core';